MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 |----------------|---------------------------------------------------|----------------------|
 | `closeInfoPane`  | Closes the info-pane displaying approval details  | N/A                  |

-## Configuring Client application with Flow Service Scopes (Delegated Permissions)
+## Configuring your client application

+You will need to configure your client application with Flow Service Scopes (Delegated Permissions).
 If the Azure Active Directory (AAD) app used for the widget integration uses a 'code grant' authorization flow, the AAD app needs to be preconfigured with delegated permissions that are supported by the Flow service.
 This provides delegated permissions that let the application:

 -   Manage approvals
 -   Read approvals